 75 years since the outbreak of the Second World War

-The Goodwood and the Magdapur each foundered after striking a mine in different locations off the east coast on 10 September 1939.
+The Goodwood and the Magdapur each foundered after striking a mine in different locations off the east coast, both on 10 September 1939.

-They were not the first wartime losses: that distinction belonged to the Athenia, sunk in the Atlantic by U-boat on 3 September.
+They were not the first wartime losses at sea: that distinction belonged to the Athenia, sunk in the Atlantic by U-boat on 3 September.
 The toll of merchantmen lost on the Allied side worldwide would account for 808 pages of typescript in Lloyd’s War Losses for the Second World War, Volume I: British, Allied and Neutral Merchant Vessels Sunk or Destroyed by War Causes, with an average of five or six ships per page.

 As her name implies, the Magdapur had strong connections with India.
 Her owners, the Brocklebank Line, had a long tradition of specialising in the India trade.
-She was thus one of many British ships who relied on lascars, or Indian seamen, many of whom traditionally worked below in the engine room, and had a significant complement of 60 lascars among her 80-strong crew.
+She was thus one of many British ships who relied on lascars, or Indian seamen, many of whom traditionally worked below in the engine room.
+The Magdapur had a significant complement of 60 lascars among her 80-strong crew.
 Six men were lost, of whom four were lascars, commemorated on the dual rolls of honour kept at Bombay and Chittagong.
 (You can search for any casualty of the two World Wars or later through the Commonwealth War Graves Commission Advanced Search page by date of death and service, e.g. Merchant Navy.)

 An interesting local history document shows photographs of the wreck event as the Magdapur sinks with her back broken, and some of the rescued lascars with locals: http://thebertonandeastbridge.onesuffolk.net/assets/History-Photos/S.S.-Magdapur-sunk-off-Sizewell.doc .